aarroyoc/doclog/README.md

 $ make setup
 ```

-After that, you must create a configuration file.
-This file will contain several options required to document your project, including your source directory, a README file and an output dir.
+After that, you must create a configuration file called `doclog.config.pl`.
+This file will contain several options required to document your project, and must be in your source directory.
 Take a look at `scryer.config.pl` for an example file.

 With your config file, you can execute Doclog:

 ```
-bash doclog.sh CONFIG_FILE
+bash doclog.sh SOURCE_FOLDER OUTPUT_FOLDER
 ```

 And wait for the docs to be generated!